 Woldumar Nature Center: Located at 5539 Lansing Road, Lansing.
 There are five miles of trails in this 188 acre area.
 Special programs are offered for children and adult nature classes are available.
 The center is operated by the Nature Way Association on a non-profit basis.
 Memberships are available.
 There are opportunities for volunteer service.
 Internships are available in fields such as environmental education and natural history interpretation.
 Open 8 a.m. to 5 p.m.
-Tuesday through Friday and noon-5 p.m. on Sunday.
-Closed on Saturday.
-Summer hours vary.
+Tuesday through Friday during school year (also on Monday during summer); 1 to 5 p.m. on Saturday; closed Sunday.
+(The trails are always open.)
 Call 322-0030 for information.